AI in Legal Practice and Courts

 Source Discipline

-Legal AI claims need stricter source discipline than ordinary technology claims because legal text can become legal action.
-Separate five evidence types: product announcements, professional-responsibility guidance, court orders or local rules, empirical evaluations, and binding legal authority.
-A vendor launch post can show that a product feature was announced; it does not prove reliability, ethical compliance, admissibility, or professional fitness for a particular matter.
+Legal AI claims need strict source discipline because legal text can become legal action.
+Identify the source's authority and status: enacted law and rules; controlling opinions and filed orders; regulator or judiciary policy; professional-responsibility guidance; empirical research; or vendor documentation.
+These sources answer different questions.
+A vendor launch post can show that a feature was announced; it does not prove reliability, ethical compliance, admissibility, or fitness for a matter.

 For legal research, verify at the claim level.
 Check that the authority exists, that the citation is correct, that the quotation is exact, that the proposition matches the holding or rule, that the case remains good law, that the jurisdiction and procedural posture fit, and that contrary authority has not been erased by the system's synthesis.